cmod/craigstarter/README.md

 ## Todo

 - Setup monetary goals (right now it's just unit sales to keep it simple)
-- Clean up javascript to be more elegant
 - Have "add to cart" button appear below selected tier in elegant way